 Offering Periods and Purchase Periods.
-Our ESPP includes a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our ESPP.
+Our ESPP will include a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our ESPP.
 Offering periods will begin and end on such dates as may be determined by the administrator in its discretion, in each case on a uniform and nondiscriminatory basis, and may contain one or more purchase periods.
 No offering period may last more than 27 months.

 Contributions.
-Our ESPP permits participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) in an amount established by the administrator in its discretion and on a uniform and nondiscriminatory basis for all options to be granted on any enrollment date.
+Our ESPP will permit participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) in an amount established by the administrator in its discretion and on a uniform and nondiscriminatory basis for all options to be granted on any enrollment date.
 Unless otherwise determined by the Administrator during any purchase period, a participant may not increase the rate of his or her contributions and may only decrease the rate of his or her contributions one time.
 During any offering period. a participant may increase or decrease the rate of his or her contributions to become effective as of the beginning of the next purchase period occurring in such offering period.

 Exercise of Purchase Right.
 Amounts contributed and accumulated by the participant will be used to automatically purchase shares of our common stock at the end of each purchase period.
 During each purchase period, a participant may purchase a fixed number of shares of our common stock in an amount that the administrator may establish from time to time in its discretion and on a uniform and nondiscriminatory basis for all options to be granted on any enrollment date.
 The purchase price of the shares will be 85% of the lower of the fair market value of our common stock on the first trading day of each offering period or on the exercise date.
-If the fair market value of our common stock on the exercise date is less than the fair market value on the first trading day of the offering period, participants will be withdrawn from the current offering period following their purchase of shares of our common stock on the purchase date and will be paid their accrued contributions that have not yet been used to purchase shares of our common stock.
+If the fair market value of our common stock on the exercise date is less than the fair market value on the first trading day of the offering period, participants will be withdrawn from the current offering period following their purchase of shares of our common stock on the purchase date and will be automatically re-enrolled in a new offering period.
+Participants may end their participation at any time during an offering period and will be paid their accrued contributions that have not yet been used to purchase shares of our common stock.
 Participation ends automatically upon termination of employment with us.